 1906: Richard Knowles was living at Orchard House according to Kelly’s Directory.

-1911.
-The Knowles family in more detail are, Richard Ernest Knowles aged thirty nine a cotton merchant from Broughton in Lancashire.
+1911: The Knowles family in more detail were, Richard Ernest Knowles aged thirty nine years and was a cotton merchant from Broughton in Lancashire.
 His wife Dorothy was thirty one years old and was from London.
-They had three daughters aged from 1 to 6 years all born in Bollington.
-They had one cook and a domestic nurse.
-It is thought Richard Knowles referred to Orchard House as the Manor House at this time.
+They had three daughters aged from one to six years old and all born in Bollington.
+There servants consisted of one cook and a domestic nurse.
+It is thought Richard Knowles referred to Orchard House as the ‘Manor House’ at this time.

-1918.
-Charles Henry Haigh was living at Orchard House.
+1918: Charles Henry Haigh was living at Orchard House.
 However, listed on Bollington Photos Archives is a photograph of James and Bessie Barnshaw saying they lived there in 1918

 Below is an extract from Royal Society Publishing, click on images to enlarge.

-1965 Orchard house was occupied by Mr and Mrs R H Renton who began the Bollington Art Group there in this year.
+1955: or later Orchard house was occupied by Mr & Mrs R H Renton who began the Bollington Art Group, mainly Mrs Renton better known as Binky.
 They moved to Kerridge Hill in 1970.

-The house was bought by Graham and Ann Farrell who only lived in it for a short time and then sold it to the King family.
+The house was later bought by Graham and Ann Farrell who only lived in it for a short time and then sold it to the King family.

 Our thanks go to Linda Stewart who has researched census information to present an interesting history of the house’s residents.
-Also thanks to Brenda King for allowing access to Orchard House.
+Also many thanks to Brenda King for allowing access to Orchard House.